 - Does the photocopier work?

-The school may check your references, and possibly even do a second interview.
+After the interview the school may check your references, and possibly even do a second interview.
 All going well, they will then offer you a contract.
-This will usually be for one year and renewable if both you and the school are happy!
+This will usually be for one year and renewable if both you and the school are happy.

 Read the contract very carefully and don’t be afraid to ask if anything is not clear.
 A reputable employer will appreciate the fact that moving to another country to live and work is a big step (if you are dealing with the Director of Studies, he/she was probably in the same boat once) and should be forthcoming with help.
 Get as much information as you can from the school, other teachers, TEFL websites and forums, so that you can feel comfortable before making a decision.